The Complete Luxury Travel Guide to Fiji 💎 [2025]© FijiPocketGuide.com

 Yes, after seeing the number of island groups in Fiji, let alone the different islands and some of the larger islands to explore, you’re probably wondering: how do I get around all of these islands?

 The answer is pretty simple if you have a little luxury in mind.
-More touristic islands, such as the Mamanucas and Yasawas are well serviced by helicopter charters, seaplanes and water taxis, while resorts on the lesser-visited islands often organise transport for you.
+More touristic islands, such as the Mamanucas and Yasawas, are well-serviced by helicopter charters, seaplanes and water taxis, while resorts on the lesser-visited islands often organise transport for you.
 The main ways to get around Fiji on a luxury holiday include:

 Domestic Flights

 There are two scheduled domestic carriers in Fiji, both offering regular flights between Fiji’s most populated islands.
-Learn more about these flights in The Complete Guide to Flights in Fiji.

 Charter Flights

 Charter flights via fixed-wing, seaplane and helicopter aircraft are available in Fiji to take passengers between Fiji’s island groups, particularly Viti Levu and the Mamanucas, Yasawas, Vanua Levu, Taveuni and Kadavu.
-Find out more in Where to Hire a Plane or Seaplane in Fiji and Where to Hire a Helicopter in Fiji.

 Water Taxis

-Available between Denarau, the Mamanuca Islands and the Yasawa Islands, water taxis provide transport and resort transfers on demand.
 Find out more about this convenient way to get around Fiji in our guide, How to Catch a Water Taxi in Fiji.

-Car Rental
+Car Rentals

 Resort Transfers

 Before organising your own transport, be sure to check whether your chosen luxury resort doesn’t provide it all for you.
-Many luxury accommodations offer land and/or water transport from the nearest airport.

-The Complete Luxury Travel Guide to Fiji© Mark Snyder - Tourism Fiji
+The Complete Luxury Travel Guide to Fiji 💎 [2025]© FijiPocketGuide.com

-Luxury Accommodation in Fiji
+Where to Stay: Luxury Accommodation in Fiji

 When it comes to luxury resorts, Fiji is a world leader.
 In most cases, resorts handle everything: accommodation, entertainment, tours and sometimes even transport.
-For these reasons, one of te most important decisions you can make for a luxury trip to Fiji is your choice of accommodation.
+For these reasons, one of the most important decisions you can make for a luxury trip to Fiji is your choice of accommodation.

 That’s not to say that Fiji solely has resorts.
 If that’s not your style, then you have boutique lodges, hotels, homestays, holiday homes, villas and even small-ship cruises to choose from.